Windsor Bridge (New South Wales)

+The original bridge was dismantled between October 2020 and March 2021, with the southernmost span and northern abutment repurposed into viewing platforms.

 History

 The Windsor Bridge was a significant contributor to the early economic contributions of the Hawkesbury and Central West regions, and more than 20,000 vehicles per day still use this crossing, its engineering significance in having stood the test of time and flood is obvious.
 The area is also noted to contain an early wharf.

 The area leading to Windsor Bridge is called Thompson Square.
 Established in 1795 as the government domain and military precinct of the Hawkesbury outpost settlement, early convict-built clay brick drains that have been the subject of Hawkesbury historical knowledge since 1814 are extant.
 Many old-time local residents have spoken of traversing the 1814 convict built brick barrel drains in years gone by.
-With the Windsor Bridge Replacement Project underway, this significant and complex network of a potentially unique colonial drainage system has had significant portions removed within the project area by the NSW RMS.
+With the Windsor Bridge Replacement Project underway, this significant and complex network of a potentially unique colonial drainage system has had significant portions removed within the project area.
 These drains have been exposed, some removed.
 A number of drains have been protected by encasing within polystyrene under a two-storey-high concrete bridge abutment during construction.

 Heritage listing

-The Windsor Bridge was listed on the heritage and conservation register of the Roads & Maritime Services on 21 October 2004 with the following statement of significance:
+The Windsor Bridge was listed on the heritage and conservation register of the Roads & Maritime Services.